 Forage should make up the majority of every horse’s ration; at least 1.5% of their bodyweight a day.
 Studies have proven that when horses eat high-fibrous material they use the full range of movement of their jaw.
 The most obvious sign that a horse is struggling to chew are chewed up balls of forage accumulating at the bottom of the haynet and quidding where the horse spills and drops feed as he chews.
 With those that are struggling to chew we may see that they lose weight, this is a common problem in older horses and ponies.
 Choke and colic can also be related to poor dentition.

 What feeds are suitable for horses that struggle to chew?

 If your horse or pony can still chew then use short chopped fibre feeds, such as Dengie Hi-Fi Senior, Performance Fibre or Meadow Grass with Herbs as a partial or full alternative to long length forage.
 For those that struggle to manage any chopped fibre, use a pelleted fibre that can be soaked or dampened.
-Dengie Alfa-Beet, Alfalfa Pellets or Grass Pellets are all highly-digestible fibre alternatives that can all be soaked to make a really tasty but soft mash feed.
+Dengie Alfa-Beet, Alfalfa Pellets or Pure Grass Pellets are all highly-digestible fibre alternatives that can all be soaked to make a really tasty but soft mash feed.

 Top tips for feeding the horse or pony with dental issues

 - Whether using short chopped or soaked fibre, it is still important to feed the same amount as you would have of hay, i.e at least 1.5% of their bodyweight per day.
 For help working out your horse’s ration do not hesitate to contact our nutrition team who will do all of the calculations for you.